noahehall/theBookOfNoah/0current/hashicorp/vault.md

 ### cubbyhole

 - enabled by default
+- still not sure wtf this is, but i think each authenticated token gets a personal cubbyhole

 ### database

-- generates dynamic, ondemand database (e.g. postgres) credentials
+- some can generate dynamic, ondemand database (e.g. postgres) credentials

 ### aws